pmem/pmem.github.io/_posts/2014-09-09-git-workflow.md

 Please follow the common conventions for git commit messages:

-* The first line is 50 characters or shorter and contains a prefix describing the area being changed, followed by a brief description
+* The first line should be 50 characters or shorter and contains a prefix describing the area being changed, followed by a brief description
 * The second line is blank
 * The remaining lines are 72 characters or shorter and contain English sentences.
 * Any references to GitHub issues are at the end of the commit message.